-Our Mission: Protecting, preserving and promoting the natural integrity of Radnor Lake through land acquisition, environmental education and park support.
+Our Mission: To protect, preserve and promote the natural integrity of Radnor Lake through land acquisition, environmental education and park support.

 Friends of Radnor Lake works to increase knowledge and awareness of the unique ecosystem and challenges of Radnor Lake.

 The beauty and wonder that is Radnor Lake thrives thanks to the generosity of volunteers and donations from the local community.
 It's never too late to Be A Friend, and it's easy to do.